3 Iconic Off-Road Destinations You're More Ready For Than You Think

 We remember what it was like starting out.
 Even if you're not new to off-roading, we reckon you'll have experienced this feeling of being daunted by a trip, and maybe still do.

 So to help get you on your way, we've compiled a few destinations you're probably more ready for than you think.

 Lake McKenzie is famous for it's crystal clear waters and white sand.

 Best time to go: It's beautiful all year round, but Oct–Mar is best for taking full advantage of the swimming on offer

 Fraser might not be quite as intimidating as many iconic off-road destinations.
 When you're new to everything though, it can seem a little out of reach.

 A convoy of cars drives past the wreck of the SS Maheno.

 As a beginner, there are a few things to be mindful of.
 You'll want to have some experience driving in sand.
 It's best to time your arrival and departures on an outgoing tide, when the water is further down from the hide tide mark, and the sand firmer.
 There are some trickier sections; the soft sand at Ngkala Rocks about halfway up the eastern side, is one of them.
 But overall, the island is pretty straightforward driving and packed full of incredible spots.

-As the world's largest sand island, it's easy to underestimate just big Fraser is.
-You can easily spend a week, and still only scratch the surface of what it has to offer.
+It's easy to underestimate just big Fraser is.
+As the world's largest sand island, you can easily spend a week, and still only scratch the surface of what it has to offer.
 Some of our favs are Lake McKenzie, the Champagne Pools, Eli Creek and the Maheno Wreck.
 And if you're lucky, you'll even get to spot a dingo, or ten!

 Dingoes are often spotted at dawn and dusk along Fraser's Seventy-Five Mile Beach.